Local budget shortfalls are driving city governments to take desperate steps with significant implications on commercial real estate values.

 The end result is that property owners will have to effectively fit the bill at a much higher rate than initially intended and their asset value will immediately drop by as much.
 Economics 101.

 I am sympathetic to the needs of local governments to find new sources of revenue and I do not want to make a statement here on whether or not it is justified to tax property owners.
 It might be.
-Pacific Business Centers is a tenant in San Francisco amongst many other locations and we do not own commercial real estate ourselves.
+Pacific Workplaces is a tenant in San Francisco amongst many other locations and we do not own commercial real estate ourselves.
 City officials need to understand that if their intent is to get all businesses with a foothold in their cities to contribute to the needs of the community, a rent tax is not the way to go.
 As unpopular and counter-productive the payroll tax is in San Francisco, it does a better job of achieving the city stated objective of taxing the broader business community than a rent tax would.

 Chief Executive Officer

 Pacific Business Centers, which Laurent co-founded in 2003, is a leading operator of Business Centers in the West Coast and a provider of on-demand office space with 300 locations in North America.
 Prior to that, Laurent held various executive and management positions with responsibility in Corporate Real Estate, Corporate Development, Finance, and Operations, at Sun Microsystems, and Hewlett-Packard.